Skip to main content

 baseline_execution_role_name = "OrganizationAccountAccessRole"

-# Reference pre-defined templates
+# Reference pre-defined unified templates

 baseline_terraform_files = [